Karima Chédia Viksten Assel

 Teaching

-I have previously been responsible for specialist training for junior doctors in psychiatry.
-I have also developed training courses on the themes of migration, mental ill health and trauma aimed at primary care, schools, social services and non-profit organisations.
+I have previously been responsible for specialist training for resident doctors in psychiatry.
+I have also developed training courses on migration, mental health and trauma, aimed at primary care, schools, social services and non-profit organisations.

 Articles